JackDanna/FogentRoleplayTemplate/README.md

 The Dice Pool of a Skill is determined as follows:

-- Base Dice, which are generally 3d6 but can vary based Effects
+- Base Dice, which are generally 3d6 but can vary based on Effects
 - +1d6 for each increament in Skill Level above 0
 - -1d for each decrement in Skill Level below if below 0
-- +1d6 for each increament in a Governing Attribute Level above 0, assuming the Attribute governs the skill
+- +1d6 for each increament in a Governing Attribute Level above 0, assuming the Attribute governs the Skill
-- -1d for each decrement in Governing Attribute Level below 0, assuming the Attribute governs the skill
+- -1d for each decrement in a Governing Attribute Level below 0, assuming the Attribute governs the Skill
-- Plus/minus dice from any Effects that modify the skill in question
+- Plus/minus dice from any Effects that modify the Skill in question

 ### Multiple Character Skill Check